Frequently Asked Questions

 Also, the testing process for older students includes vocational interest testing.
 Since clinical research has repeatedly emphasized that the happiest and most productive individuals in this country are those who are in jobs/careers that are best suited to both their intellectual strengths and their interests, generating such information during a comprehensive evaluation has been critically important and very meaningful to students.

-11. Does the testing have to be completed in 8 consecutive meetings?
+11. Does the testing have to

 No, reliability and validity requirements indicate that as long as the total time for the assessment does not violate a 3 month window, that the findings are still valid.
 Also, for secondary level students, some of the meetings can be scheduled after school.